Skip to main content

 4. You may want to have multiple sets of cards, with people answering the next questions in smaller groups.

-5. Ask the question ‘What do you get out of Scouts?’.
+5. Ask ‘What do you get out of Scouts?’.
 Using the blue cards, everyone should put them in order of what they think is most important to least important.

 6. Now, using the green cards, ask ‘What could make Scouts better?’ and people should again rank them from most to least important.

-7. Once all cards have been ordered, ask people how they came to that decision.
-Ask if anyone disagrees with the top three answers, what their answer would be and why.
+7. Once all cards have been ordered, ask people how they came to that decision or discuss if anyone disagrees with the top three answers.

 What could make Scouts better?